jamesgaddum/Application.Base/Readme.md

 # Base Application

-A base .NET 5 application
+A base .NET 5 application backed by SQL Server and authorized with Firebase

 ### Migrations